A comparison between Shapefit compression and Full-Modelling method with PyBird for DESI 2024 and beyond: Summary of main results

 \subsection{Main results}

 Given the above configuration, we start by presenting the main findings of this work.
-We examine the more nuanced effects (and potential systematics) of fitting to different \(k_{\mathrm{max}}\) scales, with/without including the power spectrum hexadecapole, and of different prior configurations in sections \ref{sec:Shapefit} and \ref{sec:Full-Modelling}.
+We examine the more nuanced effects (and potential systematic error) of fitting to different \(k_{\mathrm{max}}\) scales, with/without including the power spectrum hexadecapole, and of different prior configurations in sections \ref{sec:Shapefit} and \ref{sec:Full-Modelling}.
 For Fig~\ref{fig:bestfit}, \ref{fig:FS_bestfit}, \ref{fig:SF_bestfit}, and \ref{fig:FS_vs_SF_bestfit} in this section.
 We use \(k_{\mathrm{max}} = 0.20 h \mathrm{Mpc}^{-1}\), ``BOSS MaxF" prior, and without the hexadecapole.
-To avoid cross-correlation of different redshift bins in the same mock since we didn't model this in the covariance matrix.
-We use the mean of mock 1-8 for the LRG analysis, the mean of mock 9-16 for the ELG analysis, and the mean of mock 17-24 for the QSO analysis.
+We use the second fitting configuration in this section.

 Fig.~\ref{fig:bestfit} illustrates the best-fit power spectra from both \textit{ShapeFit} and \textit{Full-Modelling} methods.
 Both are in good agreement with each other and with the data.
-The constraints on the cosmological parameters from the \textit{Full-Modelling} power spectrum are shown in Fig.~\ref{fig:FS_bestfit}.
-It shows the constraints from \textit{Full-Modelling} with \textsc{PyBird} are unbiased relative to the truth values indicated by the dashed lines within 0.4\(\sigma\).
-The combination of all tracers gives the strongest constraints on the cosmological parameters as expected. \textsc{PyBird} can provide unbiased constraints for both the single tracer case and the combination of all tracers.
+We show the reduced \(\chi^2\) of the best-fits from \textit{Full-Modelling} and \textit{ShapeFit} in Table.~\ref{tab:chi2}.
+The reduced \(\chi^2\) are low because we use the mean of eight different mocks, which cancels out most of the noise in the data power spectrum.
+In the bracket, we re-scale the \(\chi^2\) by eight to estimate the \(\chi^2\) without removing the noise.
+We find both \textit{ShapeFit} and \textit{Full-Modelling} are excellent fits to the data power spectrum with similar reduced \(\chi^2\).
+The constraints on the cosmological parameters from \textit{Full-Modelling} are in Fig.~\ref{fig:FS_bestfit}.
+It shows the constraints from \textit{Full-Modelling} with \textsc{PyBird} are unbiased relative to the truth values indicated by the dashed lines.
+As expected, combining all tracers gives the most robust constraints on the cosmological parameters. \textsc{PyBird} can provide unbiased constraints for both the single tracer case and the combination of all tracers.
 Fig.~\ref{fig:SF_bestfit} illustrates the constraints of \textit{ShapeFit} parameters from three different tracers.
 On the top left is LRG, the top right is ELG, and the bottom is QSO.
 Similar to Fig.~\ref{fig:FS_bestfit}, \textsc{PyBird} can produce unbiased constraints on the \textit{ShapeFit} parameters.